BalestraPatrick/GifwitLibraryParser/README.md

 # GifwitLibraryParser

 A small elixir program to parse your [gifwit](http://gifwit.com) library and download all the gifs.
-Each gif will be named as all of its tags joined with `-` betwene them.
+Each gif will be named as all of its tags joined with `-` between them.

 ## Example: